Completing the Pathway with CMU includes:

 - Real-World Connections

 Within each area are specific criteria and descriptions of levels of performance.
-After assess themselves in each area, schools or district select up to three areas as priorities.
+After assessing themselves in each area, schools or districts select up to three as priority areas and formulate an action plan and timeline.

 Interested in sharing this opporunity with your colleagues?
 Share this page or download the

-firstname.lastname@example.org to learn more about the Pathway and how your school can become involved.
+email@example.com to learn more about the Pathway or to customize a plan for your school or district.